fullstack-hy2020/misc/project.md

 In the email you need to specify your student number and GitHub account

-If you have a private repository, add users mluukkai and kaltsoon as collaborators.
+If you have a private repository, add users mluukkai, outisa and sinikala as collaborators.

 If your work has more than one repository, add links to other repositories to your main repository readme file.

-The project must be returned by 14.3.2023. at 23:59 Finnish time.